mladkov/spark-secure-kafka-app/README.md

 ```

 ### spark-submit
-Now run the follwing command:
+Now run the following command:
 ```
 # set num-executors, num-cores, etc. according to your needs.
 # If simply testing, ok to leave the defaults as below